candango/automatoes/README.md

 [End Of Life](https://community.letsencrypt.org/t/end-of-life-plan-for-acmev1/88430).

 The account file structure from ManuaLE is maintained, no change here.

-For Let's Encrypt servers need to change the url from V1 api to V2 api that is being covered by [#30](https://github.com/candango/automatoes/issues/30).
-After that you don't need even to register an ACME V2 account.
+For Let's Encrypt servers it is necessary to change the uri from V1 api to V2.
+With [#30](https://github.com/candango/automatoes/issues/30) we'll warn you about your uri being Let's Encrypt ACME V1 and run with a correct ACME V2 without fixing the account.json file.

+To fix the account.json file permanently run `manuale upgrade` and after confirmation your account uri will be changed to the Let's Encrypt ACME V2 uri.

+The upgrade action will only act against an account uri from production Let's Encrypt ACME V1 otherwise nothing will be executed.

 ACME V2 works with an
 [order workflow](https://tools.ietf.org/html/rfc8555#section-7.1) that must be